 - 1. 1, 2.
 State two main differences between certification and licensing.
 In order to answer this correctly, you must refer to both certification and licensing for each difference. - 2.
-3, 1.
+3, 2.
 State the four categories of requirements for BCaBAs and BCBAs. - 3.
-4, 2.
+4, 4.
 State the degree requirements for (a) BCaBAs and (b) BCBAs.
-All you need to say here is (a) a "bachelor's degree" and (b) an MA degree: you do not have to go into detail. - 4.
-7, 0.
-State the name of and describe/define the two types of license laws.
+All you need to say here is (a) a "bachelor's degree from an accredited university" and (b) an MA degree from an accredited university": you do not have to be more specific than that. - 4.
+6, 2.
+A. State the two main reasons why license laws are being passed. - B. One reason license laws are being passed are to accompany the autism insurance laws that have been passed recently.
+How are license laws related to autism insurance laws?
+In other words, what do the license laws specify with respect to autism insurance? - 5.
+7, 3.
+State the name of and describe/define the two types of license laws. - 6.
+9, 2.
+A. State the unintended and vexing result of credentialing and licensing of behavior analysts. - B. State the rebuttal (argument) against this unintended and vexing result that I provide.
+In your answer, include some examples of behavior analysts and applied behavior analysts who do not work with at-risk individuals.